DigitalMachinist/CLIMachs/docs/init/init-remove.md

 ## Name

-init remove - Remove tokens from the initiative order (GM only).
+init-remove - Remove tokens from the initiative order (GM only).

 ## Synopsis

 ```
-init remove [<tokens>] ...
+init-remove [<tokens>] ...
 ```

 ## Description

-Init remove removes tokens from the initiative order using the current selection.
+init-remove removes tokens from the initiative order using the current selection.

 This allows several tokens to be removed from the initiative order simultaneously and easily.